a-lud/sea-snake-selection/selection/README.md

-Briefly, `BUSTED` is a selection testing model that provides a gene-wide test for positive selection by asking whether a gene has experienced positive selection at at least one site on at least one branch ([Murrell et al. 2015](https://academic.oup.com/mbe/article/32/5/1365/1134918?login=true), [website](https://stevenweaver.github.io/hyphy-site/methods/selection-methods/)).
+Briefly, `BUSTED` is a selection testing model that provides a gene-wide test for positive selection by asking whether a gene has experienced positive selection at at-least one site on at least one branch ([Murrell et al. 2015](https://academic.oup.com/mbe/article/32/5/1365/1134918?login=true), [website](https://stevenweaver.github.io/hyphy-site/methods/selection-methods/)).
-By implementing a “stochastic selection” test over tests which average over branches, codon sites or both, is greater statistical power to detect transient/localised selective events ([Murrell et al. 2015](https://academic.oup.com/mbe/article/32/5/1365/1134918?login=true)).
+The advantage of `BUSTED` is that it models selection “stochastically” over branches and sites, which provides it greater power to detect transient/localised selective events compared to modles that average
+$\omega$ over branches, sites or both ([Murrell et al. 2015](https://academic.oup.com/mbe/article/32/5/1365/1134918?login=true)).
 All this is to say, `BUSTED` is a tool that is specifically designed to test for gene-wide positive selection over a whole phylogeny, or in specific branches of interest.
 Importantly, a significant `BUSTED` result does not mean that a gene has evolved under positive selection along the entire foreground!
-Merely that at some point in time at least one site has experienced positive selection somewhere along the foreground branches.
+Merely, that at some point in time, at least one site has experienced positive selection somewhere along the foreground branches.

 The `BUSTED-PH` method is built around the `BUSTED` model, but